Decentralized Multi-Agents by Imitation of a Centralized Controller: Experiments

-Here we we adapt CESMA to a task that involves communication.
-In this scenario, the communication action taken by each agent at time step $t-1$ will appear to the other agents at time step $t$.
-Although we require continuous communication to backprop, in practice we can use the softmax operator to provide the bridge between the discrete and continuous.
+In these experiments, our experimental parameters are the same as in the Cooperative Navigation case above.
+Here we adapt CESMA to a task that involves communication.
+In this scenario, the communication action taken by each agent at time step $t-1$ will appear as an observation to other agents at time step $t$.
+Although we require continuous communication to backprop, in practice we can use the softmax operator to provide the bridge between the discrete and continuous, as done in MADDPG (see the Gumbel-Softmax \cite{jang2016categorical}).
 And during decentralized execution, our agents are able to act with discrete communication inputs.

-We examine three scenarios for CESMA that involve communication, and use the training scenario described in section \ref{subsec:cesma_comm}.
+We examine two scenarios for CESMA that involve communication, and use the training scenario described in section \ref{subsec:cesma_comm}.
 The first scenario called the ``speaker and listener" environment has a speaker who broadcasts the correct goal landmark (in a ``language" it must learn) out of a possible 3 choices, and the listener, who is blind to the correct goal landmark, must use this information to move there.
 Communication is a necessity in this environment.
-The second scenario is cooperative navigation with communication and here we have two/three agents whose observation space includes the goal landmark of the \emph{other} agent, and not their own, and there are three/five possible goal landmarks.
+The second scenario is cooperative navigation with communication and here we have three agents whose observation space includes the goal landmark of the \emph{other} agent(s), and not their own, and there are five possible goal landmarks.

-We see in figure \ref{fig:learning_curves} that we achieve a lower reward and in a more sample efficient manner.
-For the speaker and listener environment, the centralized expert near-immediately converges, and same for the decentralization process.
+We see in Figure \ref{fig:learning_curves} that we achieve a higher reward in a more sample efficient manner.
+For the speaker and listener environment, using CESMA the decentralized multi-agents are able to immediately learn the correct communication protocol in order to solve the environment.
 And MADDPG has a much higher variance in its convergence.
-In the cooperative navigation with communication scenarios, the story is similar, that the centralized expert quickly converges, and the decentralization process is near immediate.